AlexSafatli/AlexSafatli.github.io/cv.md

 #### Skills

+  - **Technical Specialties**

+    - Software design and implementation, with(in) a team.
+    - Scientific writing.
-  - **Technical Specialties**: Software design and implementation, with(in) a team.
-Scientific writing.
-Advanced experience with Python/Java/C/LaTeX and regularly work with Objective-C, C# (.NET framework), C++, and Perl.
-Elementary to intermediate knowledge with Go, Scala, Lua, Prolog, Haskell, Scheme, Matlab, and R. Solid knowledge of database technologies: MySQL, SQLite, NoSQL.
-Solid knowledge of web technologies: HTML+CSS, XML, REST, JavaScript (jQuery, D3).
+    - Advanced experience with Python/Java/C/LaTeX and regularly work with Objective-C, C# (.NET framework), C++, and Perl.
+    - Elementary to intermediate knowledge with Go, Scala, Lua, Prolog, Haskell, Scheme, Matlab, and R.
+    - Solid knowledge of database technologies: MySQL, SQLite, NoSQL.
+    - Solid knowledge of web technologies: HTML+CSS, XML, REST, JavaScript (jQuery, D3).
 Linux administration skills: bash, Apache, MySQL, VMware.

   - **Methodologies**: Have worked with different tools of machine learning including support vector machine (SVM) and random forests.
 Have also done a large deal of information extraction, data classification, data visualization, and data mining using conventional and classical tools.